 Two-year-olds are very interested in representational and symbolic play.
 Their fine motor movements are becoming more skillful, and their manual dexterity is improving.
 They also begin to represent through their art at this age.
-The range of art materials available to them greatly increases because of cognitive and physical developments, although they may still put objects in their mouths.
-They also love the texture of materials, and will use their hands to handle materials whenever possible.
+The range of art materials available to them greatly increases because of cognitive and physical developments, although they may still put objects in their mouth.
+They also love the texture of materials and will use their hands to handle materials whenever possible.
 They love to finger paint.
-They can make color distinctions, move fingers independently of each other, and are beginning to cut with blunt-end scissors.
-They can scribble, draw circular marks and some vertical lines, and copy circles and crosses.
-Between 24 and 30 months they can add two parts to a human outline, after which this increases to three parts.
+Use of non-toxic and washable, or mess-free finger paint (i.e., clear gel that activates special paper), is appropriate at this age.
+Children are beginning to use a chunky stylus to make marks or designs on a tablet with gel or black particles inside.
+They can make color distinctions, move fingers independently of each other, and may be beginning to cut with blunt-end scissors.
+They can scribble, draw circular marks, some vertical lines, copy circles, and crosses.
+Between 24 and 30 months, they can add two parts to a human outline, after which this increases to three parts.
 The process of creating art is more important to them than the final art product.

-As with materials for younger age groups, appropriate materials are appropriately sized to children's grips, and are lightweight but sturdy.
+As with materials for younger age groups, suitable materials are appropriately sized to children's grips, and are lightweight but sturdy.
 Large easy-to-grip crayons and markers are appropriate for 2-year-old children, as are soft modeling clay and similar substances.
-Non-toxic tempera paints and large brushes work well for children in this age group, and large sheets of art and construction paper are still best for this age.
+Non-toxic tempera paints and large brushes work well for children in this age group; and large sheets of art and construction paper are still best for this age.
 Some children will choose easels for artwork.
 They can use blunt-end scissors and string large beads, and finger painting is also a popular art activity.
+Finally, although children at this age are too young to use conventional stickers (they may get put in the mouth and require dexterity to use), children can use pre-gummed sticker pads and attach large, easy-to-grip items to them.

 Children 3 years of age refer to the symbolic aspects of their art when they talk about their art.
 They will make the same shapes and scribbles repeatedly, practicing and exploring through art.
 They are highly attracted by art materials that produce interesting effects and are tactually stimulating.
 They are less likely to mouth art and craft materials, making scented materials more appropriate.
 They are learning to handle scissors and glue, and their fine motor control continues to improve.
 They can add four to five parts to the outline of a person, and can copy circles and squares.
 They can perceive distinctions in sizes.
-Some can use pop beads as intended.
+Some can use pop beads in expected ways.